alan-turing-institute/apricot/README.md

     - Set the expiry time to whatever is relevant for your use-case
     - You **must** record the value of this secret at **creation time**, as it will not be visible later.
 - Under `API permissions`:
-    - Ensure that the following permissions are enabled
+    - Enable the following permissions:
         - `Microsoft Graph` > `User.Read.All` (application)
         - `Microsoft Graph` > `GroupMember.Read.All` (application)
         - `Microsoft Graph` > `User.Read.All` (delegated)
-    - Select this and click the `Grant admin consent` button (otherwise manual consent is needed from each user)
+    - Select this and click the `Grant admin consent` button (otherwise each user will need to manually consent)

 ### Keycloak